 Allison Henry is leading The Hunting Ground Australia Project.
 She has a legal background and extensive experience in political, advocacy and strategic roles in government and not for profit organisations.Read more

 Allison is the Director of Millwood Consulting, a niche agency focused on human rights and public policy projects.
+Allison has undergraduate degrees in Arts and Law, and Masters degrees in International Studies and International Law.
 Her previous roles include a five-year stint as a Ministerial Advisor in the Rudd and Gillard Governments, and three years as National Director of the Australian Republican Movement.

 Mary Macrae, PRODUCER

 Mary Macrae is Producer at Shark Island Productions, a documentary film production company based in Sydney.
 She is a Director of the Shark Island Institute and Producer of Good Pitch² Australia.Read more